miscer/park-gates-distributed-system/report.md

 The number of visitors is not stored, as it can be obtained simply by counting the values in the visitor ID list.

-Contents of this file and the system state are represented by the `State` class, which has two methods, `enter` and `leave` which check pre-conditions for entering and leaving the park and update the visitor list accordingly.
+Contents of this file and the system state are represented by the `State` class, which has two methods, `enter` and `leave`.
+These check pre-conditions for entering and leaving the park and update the visitor list accordingly.

 The access to the file is implemented through the `Repository` class, which has methods for reading, writing and destroying the state.
 It implements accessing the file and serialising and parsing the state.